Is Ascentria Care Alliance a detention center for immigrant children?

 I am single.
 Can I be a foster parent?

-- Be a responsible, mature and healthy adult able to meet the needs of a youth
+- Be a stable, mature and healthy adult able to meet the needs of a youth

 - Have a clean criminal record for the past 5 years with no history of abusing children